NetNZ Limited is the operational arm of NetNZ. NetNZ Charitable Trust is the sole owner of NetNZ Ltd.

 Link to: NetNZ Limited Constitution

 Board of Directors

-Born in Northern Ireland, Michael Campbell has lived in Christchurch with his wife Mary (a midwife) since 1993.
+Michael Campbell (Board Chair): Born in Northern Ireland, Michael has lived in Christchurch with his wife Mary (a midwife) since 1993.
 Before migrating to New Zealand, Michael worked in marketing roles for Winemark and Guinness.
 Michael was also a board member of the King George VI Trust.
 After 7 years with Corbans Wines in Christchurch, Michael moved to CPIT as a programme manager, piloting e-learning courses and helping develop the Bachelor of Innovation and Entrepreneurship.
 Since then Michael has been Deputy CEO for Addington Raceway and General Manager of Waipara Valley Winegrowers.
 Michael was Chairman of St Albans Educare Preschool for 7 years and has been a director of Canterbury United Football Club, Selling Innovation and Pearse and Delaney Wines.
-Michael has been the Innovation Manager at the New Zealand College of Early Childhood Education since 2008 where he looks after e-learning, ICT and new programme development.
-He is also National Treasurer of DEANZ, the organisation for open, flexible and distance education.
+Michael was the Innovation Manager at the New Zealand College of Early Childhood Education from 2008 to 2015 and is currently South Island Director of Mindlab.

 Anne Williams: Anne is a very experienced eDean who has significant institutional knowledge that she has brought to the board.
 She has experience in leading thinking around effective student support and was previously the staff rep on the CantaNet Management Committee.
 Anne is passionate about the potential for eLearning in education, and walks the talk – evident in the very strong support for online learning within Ashburton College.

 - Has led the eDean Community of Practice for CantaNet